How to get your license: Motor vehicle wholesaler

 - Have an exterior sign that is permanently affixed to the land or building with the business name and the type of business (such as auto wholesaler).

-- You must have an office facility in a commercial building within the state and meet local zoning and land use laws.
+- Have an office facility in a commercial building within the state and meet local zoning and land use laws.

-- You must list all storage facilities for inventory with the Department of Licensing.
+- List all storage facilities for inventory with us (DOL).

-- You aren’t required to maintain normal business hours or maintain a telephone listing in the local phone book.
+You’re not required to maintain normal business hours or maintain a telephone listing in the phone book.